Fairy Cube: Plot

 Fairy Cube takes place in a fictional universe in which an Otherworld, inhabited by a variety of fairies and other nonhuman entities, exists alongside present-day Earth.
 The series focuses on Ian Hasumi (羽住 衣杏, Hasumi Ian), a timid fifteen-year-old who sees fairies—invisible to normal people—and is stalked by Tokage (トカゲ, Tokage), a spiteful spirit only he can see.
-In his backstory, it is revealed that before the start of the series, his mother, Kureha Hasumi (羽住 呉葉, Hasumi Kureha) left, causing his novelist father, Kazumi Hasumi (羽住 一巳, Hasumi Kazumi), to burn wing marks on Ian's back to prevent him from doing the same.
+In his backstory, it is revealed that his mother, Kureha Hasumi (羽住 呉葉, Hasumi Kureha), left, causing his novelist father, Kazumi Hasumi (羽住 一巳, Hasumi Kazumi), to burn wing marks on Ian's back to prevent him from doing the same.
 Rin Ishinagi (石椛 鈴, Ishinagi Rin), Ian's abused childhood friend and secret "crush", later returns to the city where he lives after being separated for years.
-Stumbling upon the scene of a murder and seeing a man retrieve a cube from the victim's body, Ian follows him back to an antique shop, where the man, actually a Gancanagh named Kaito (界外, Kaito), gives him Tokage's fairy cube—a cube belonging to a fairy that can allow the fairy to take over the human who has it.
+Stumbling upon the scene of a murder and seeing a man retrieve a cube from the victim's body, Ian follows him back to an antique shop, where the man, actually a Gancanagh named Kaito (界外), gives him Tokage's fairy cube—a cube belonging to a fairy that can allow the fairy to take over the human who has it.
 Soon after, Ian is killed by his own father, who was manipulated by Tokage, and now exists as a spirit, with Tokage possessing his body.
 Returning to Kaito's shop and after a trip through the Otherworld with Ainsel (エインセル, Einseru), a small yet powerful and vicious fairy in love with Kaito, Ian takes control of the body of a deceased young boy, Eriya Barnett (エリヤ・バレット, Eriya Barutto).
 Moved by his determination, Ainsel agrees to aid him in his quest to regain his body.